Berikai/blog-berikai/source/_posts/feeling-left-behind-in-the-routine.md

 ### I'm currently trying these
 - I try to focus on myself more.
 I do night walkings for an hour somedays.
 - Freezed Instagram account.
 The reason for that is even though I delete the app before, I always found myself logging into it with browser.
 I also didn't want to be seen there.
 When people continue seeing me exist, they expect me to answer their messages, they can get offended for unreplied messages...
-- This one will sound contraversial, but I have shut my smartphone down and switched to a old phone for call and SMS only.
+- This one will sound controversial, but I have shut my smartphone down and switched to a old phone for call and SMS only.
 It has been a month like this and I'm pretty happy about it!
 - I started being able to confidentally say "No" to people.
 - I try to be careful about what I'm eating.
 - Try to sleep and wake up due to my schedule I organized strictly.